 Ask better questions.

-Here are some examples of excellent questions and talking points you should be asking your leads and prospects to get them talking about themselves: both their problems and their pain points (that you can help them address):
+Here are some examples of excellent questions and talking points you should be asking your clients (and potential customers) to get them talking about themselves: both their problems and the pain points that you can help them address:

 - “What’s important to you?
 Why?”
 The answer leads to follow-up questions.
 If you listen to everything a prospect tells you, they will tell you exactly how to sell to them.
 For this reason, agents should always listen with intent to understand, not to respond.